etanlightstone/iris_test/README.md

 # iris_code additions

-I added a couple cells to the notebook - the last one is important because it serializes and exports the trained model to the /mnt directory.
-This model is then used in the predictor.py script to create a model API.
+I added a couple cells to the notebook - the last one is important because it serializes and exports the trained model and hi to the /mnt directory.
+This model is then used in the predictor.py script to create a model API. oh hi

 Model API - create an API using predictor.py as the script and predict as the function.
 An example input to use in the tester box is:
 {